NereidaRondon/NereidaRondon/README.md

 Frontend Developer
 ------------------

+🌼 I’m currently learning about Software Development with: ✨freeCodeCamp ✨Shecodes' Frontend Dev workshop ✨Promineo Tech's Frontend Dev Bootcamp ✨Meta's Front-End Developer Professional Certificate on Coursera

 * 🌍  I'm based in Florida
+* 🖥️  See my portfolio at [My Portfolio](http://NereidaRondon.com)
 * ✉️  You can contact me at [Nereida.Rondon5@gmail.com](mailto:Nereida.Rondon5@gmail.com)
 * 🚀  I'm currently working on [A To-Do list app](http://clicklist.netlify.app)
 * 🧠  I'm learning React.js and how to use Google App Scripts on Google sheets
 * 🤝  I'm open to collaborating on Any JavaScript Projects

 ### Skills